farisachugthai/dynamic_ipython/docs/_sources/startup/easy_import.rst.txt

 This module simply populates the IPython namespace with frequently used modules.

-A check is run to see if the user is running a new enough version of Python to utilize the python package Pynvim instead of Neovim.
+A check is run to see if the user is running a new enough version of Python to utilize the python package pynvim instead of :command:`neovim`.

 .. automodule:: default_profile.startup.04_easy_import
    :members:
    :undoc-members:
    :show-inheritance: